 If the applicant does not satisfy the tests of principal place of residence or foyer and wishes to rely on the ‘centre of interests’ option to obtain the residence certificate, they must demonstrate that Monaco is the place:

 For some Monaco residents, it may be straightforward to evidence any (or all) of these tests, but for others with varied global interests or travels, it may not be so easy.
-At Moores Rowland, we would be happy to help navigate any interpretative or practical issues arising from these new rules.
+We are happy to help navigate any interpretative or practical issues arising from these new rules.